 Domestic Violence and Your Tenancy

-This factsheet discusses the situation where you are renting and you want to end your tenancy agreement (or other arrangement) with a perpetrator of domestic violence.
+This information discusses the situation where you are renting and you want to end your tenancy agreement (or other arrangement) with a perpetrator of domestic violence.
 You may want:

 - to stay at the rented premises and have the perpetrator leave, or